tcort/markdown-link-extractor/README.md

 Returns:

-* an array containing the URLs from the links found.
+* an array of objects containing the URLs from the links found.

 ## Examples